November 8, 2022: Updated the content to reflect changes to the number of cities in Ireland and countries in Europe in which Free Now is available.

 January 11, 2020: Based on feedback from readers and media reports, we’ve rewritten this article to reflect the changes that have recently been made to the Uber in Ireland alternative.
 The Uber-like app, which was called MyTaxi.com, has been renamed to Free Now.
 Why a taxi-hailing company would voluntarily rebrand from MyTaxi to Free Now is beyond me.
-Secondly, although it’s free to use the app, from July 2019, you get charged a 5 euro fee if you book a taxi and then decide to cancel it.
+Secondly, although it’s free to use the app, from July 2019, you get charged a 5 euro fee if you book a taxi and then decide to cancel it more than two minutes after the driver has accepted the fare.
+You also get charged 5 euro if you fail to appear at the pickup site within 5 minutes of the drivers’ arrival.
 Not exactly “free” now is it?

 In addition, after a December 2019 app upgrade, a large number of users are reporting getting the same error message when trying to use the app.
 After logging in, the screen displays, “We’re sorry, something went wrong.
 Please try again in a few seconds.”
 The solution is to clear your phone cache, but this is another indication of why so many users are turning away from what was a massively popular app.